dharanidadi/Week_0/README.md

 #### Publisher Subscriber Interface

-Message passing in ROS happens with the Publisher Subscriber Interface provided by ROS library functions
+Message passing in ROS happens with the Publisher Subscriber Interface provided by ROS library functions.

+Creating a publisher or subscriber node is just like creating any other node. <br />
+Go to the package (where you want to create these nodes), make a new directory or folder (Let us follow the convention followed in the official ROS tutorials and call the new folder "scripts").
+Add the publisher node python script and the subscriber node python script in this new folder scripts.

 ##### Writing a simple Publisher Node